TereseWang/CS4550-FinalProject/README.md

 - and also no financial trading

 # Images articles:
-References for image and articles is putted actually inside the browser
+References for image and articles is putted inside the browser